Long Island Separation Agreements Lawyers

-The court is not automatically bound to honor provisions about minor children because it guards the best interests and general welfare of the children.
+The court is not automatically bound to honor provisions about minor children because it guards the interests and general welfare of the children.
 Thus, an agreement may not prevent your spouse from asking a court to change custody or support terms.
-A judge may oblige if the terms are not in the child’s best interests, a court order may replace what you and the spouse agreed.
+A judge may oblige if the terms are not in the child’s interests, a court order may replace what you and the spouse agreed.

 A Basis for Divorce

 New York Domestic Relations Law Section 170(6) allows the separation agreement to be a ground for divorce if you have lived separate and apart from your spouse for one year after signing it.
 To get a divorce on this basis, you need to file the agreement with the clerk of court’s office before or at the time you ask for a divorce.
 Also, the court will want proof you have fulfilled your promises under the agreement.

 As an alternative, you can seek a divorce by claiming an “irretrievable” deterioration of your marriage for a six-month period.
 If you go this route, your divorce does not become final until the court or you and your spouse – after the start of the divorce action – have resolved your property division, custody, spousal support and child support issues.
 While each case differs, these disputes could linger for numerous months into the divorce action.

 Separation agreements are contracts.
 If your spouse or ex-spouse violates it, you can seek an order in court for the spouse or former spouse to perform.
 Our attorneys can advise you on the benefits of allowing the agreement to survive the divorce.